Moreonenight/MakYek/README.md

 # MakYek
-The C project of this term.
+This Project requires one file as the final submission.
+Here is the [main page](https://github.com/sse2018-makyek-fun/) of this project.